-The Student Visa (subclass 500) allows international students to study full-time in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) in a recognized education institution.
+Student Visa (subclass 500) allows international students to study full-time in CRICOS registered courses in Australia.

 While there is no age limitation for a student who wants to study course above Higher Secondary school level, but for a school student (not participating in a secondary school student exchange program), must be aged 6 or older to apply for this visa.

 Length of stay?

 Student Visa is a temporary visa to study up to 5 years.
 Your length of stay will determine by the type of course and its length.
 If for some reason you cannot complete your course on time or you may want to study further, you must apply for a new Student visa.

 Only Primary school children enrolled in years 1-4 can only be granted a student visa for a maximum of 2 years.

 You can include your partner and dependent children with your visa application.
 If your child is 18 years or above and not dependent on you, they must apply for their visa.
 You Must declare your family members in your student visa application even if they do not plan to travel with you to Australia.
 If you do not do this, your family members will not be eligible for a student visa to join you in Australia.
 Student visa applicant or dependent under 18 years of age must have adequate welfare arrangements in place to eligible for a student visa.

 If you get married or entered in a De factor relationship after your student visa approved, or your family members want to join with you in Australia at a later time, they can also apply as a subsequent entrant later.

 To be eligible for this visa you must have the followings: